Skip to main content

 How it works

-SomerStat sends a Happiness Survey to approximately 5000 randomly sampled residents every two years.
-Copies of the survey are included in the most common languages in the municipality, which most recently included English, Spanish, Portuguese, Haitian Creole, and Nepali.
+SomerStat sends a Happiness Survey to approximately 5,000 randomly sampled residents every two years.
+The survey is made available in the City’s most common languages, which most recently included English, Spanish, Portuguese, Haitian Creole, Nepali, Traditional Chinese, and Simplified Chinese.

 The survey contains a set of standard questions including: